centarro/commerce-docs/docs/v1/commerce-kickstart-2/products/adding-images.md

 **Example Form**

 <p>This is the example form we have for adding images to the product display vs. product variations.
-As you can see, the image field is independent from the Product variations.</p>
+As you can see, the image field is independent of the Product variations.</p>